gaps-closure/emu/design-notes.md

 mkfifo fifo
 nc -4 -k -l 10.0.2.1 12345 < fifo | ./filterproc.py forward-spec | nc -4 -k -l  10.0.3.1 12345 | ./filterproc.py reverse-spec > fifo &
 ```

+Only the gateway node processing pipeline is enhanced from the pass-through case (the orange and purple nodes are unchanged).

 Alternative inline filter for BITW